ytatus94/SQL/SQL_mode.md

 FROM tutorial.crunchbase_investments_part2
 ```

 ### Q: Write a query that appends the two `crunchbase_investments` datasets above (including duplicated values).
 Filter the first dataset to only companies with names that start with the letter "T", and filter the second to companies with names starting with "M" (both not case-sensitive).
-Only include the `company_permalink`, `company_name`, and `investor_name` columns
+Only include the `company_permalink`, `company_name`, and `investor_name` columns.
 ```SQL
 SELECT company_permalink,
        company_name,